Strong Orbit Equivalence in Cantor dynamics and simple locally finite groups: Preliminaries

 \begin{rmk} Note that $\bigsqcup_{i\in\llbracket1,N\rrbracket}D_{i,H_i-1}$ is mapped by $\fie$ onto $B(\Xi)$, and thus is the top of the partition.
 However, $D_{i,H_i-1}$ can be mapped anywhere in $B(\Xi)$. \end{rmk}

 \begin{notation} We denote by $\langle \Xi \rangle$ the Boolean algebra generated by the atoms $(D_{i,j})_{i\in\llbracket1,N\rrbracket, j\in\llbracket0,H_i-1\rrbracket}$ of $\Xi$. \end{notation}

 The idea behind K-R partitions is that they represent how $\fie$ acts on the atoms of $\Xi$ which are not contained in the top of $\Xi$.
-We want to get better and better approximations of $\fie$ in terms of how it acts on clopens.
-In the same spirit as Theorem \ref{stone}, one can check that knowing how $\fie$ acts on clopens that does not contain a particular point and knowing the image of this point determines $\fie$.
-In our case, we want to construct a sequence of K-R partitions in which every clopen appears, and such that the intersection of their bases (and hence of their tops) is a single point.
+We want to get better and better approximations of $\fie$ in terms of how it acts on clopen sets.
+In the same spirit as Theorem \ref{stone}, one can check that knowing how $\fie$ acts on clopen sets that does not contain a particular point determines $\fie$.
+In our case, we want to construct a sequence of K-R partitions in which every clopen set appears, and such that the intersection of their bases (and hence of their tops) is a single point.
 To do that, we have to be able to refine a K-R partition into another one, without losing information we have already obtained.
 This is the purpose of the following proposition:

 \begin{prop} Let $A\in CO(X)$, and $\Xi$ be a K-R partition.
 Then there exists a K-R partition $\Xi'$ finer than $\Xi$ such that $A\in \langle\Xi' \rangle$. \end{prop}

 \begin{proof} For each tower $T_i$ of $\Xi$, we define an equivalence relation $\mathscr{R}_i$ on $D_{i,0}$ by